mylivn-gmbh/backend-test-assignment/README.md

 - Please include a brief explanation of your design and assumptions, along with your code, as well as detailed instructions to run your application.

 - We expect you to submit what you believe is production-quality code; code that you’d be able to run, maintain, and evolve; your code should follow best Java/Scala practices.
+Consider writing unit tests as a bonus part of your assignment.